-.
-Out of centre retail activity is weakening the role and the viability of existing and designated activity centres.
-Activity centres with low levels of activity and vitality. • - Avoiding inappropriate out-of-centre retail activity.
-Revitalising activity centres by facilitating a mix of uses. • Poor amenity, accessibility and connectivity to and within activity centres. • An increasing demand for housing within activity centres is changing the traditional nature and role of activity centres.
-Objecti ve 5 To estab lish a network of viable activity centres that provide access to a wide range of
+- Out of centre retail activity is weakening the role and the viability of existing and designated activity centres. - Activity centres with low levels of activity and vitality. - Avoiding inappropriate out-of-centre retail activity. - Revitalising activity centres by facilitating a mix of use - Poor amenity, accessibility and connectivity to and within activity centres. - An increasing demand for housing within activity centres is changing the traditional nature and role of activity centres.